Compassionate Charlotte Nursing Home Neglect and Abuse Attorneys, NC

 We can assist you in reporting the neglect or abuse to the North Carolina Division of Health Service Regulation to ensure an official complaint is filed.
 We can also act as a liaison between you and the investigative unit as the state agency investigates the allegations.

-Common Injuries Resulting from Nursing Home Neglect or Abuse
+What Types of Injuries Result From Nursing Home Neglect or Abuse?

 In some cases, you may not suspect neglect or abuse until an injury surfaces.
 Although not all nursing home injuries are caused by negligent care, if an injury does occur, be sure to ask questions about how it happened and what is being done to ensure it does not happen again.